the-anna-project/annad/doc/concept/anna.md

 network described here does not align with the commonly implemented neural networks.
-[Perceptron](https://en.wikipedia.org/wiki/Perceptron) like neural networks are manually layered and only provide quiet dumb activation functions to connect to other neurons.
+[Perceptron](https://en.wikipedia.org/wiki/Perceptron) like neural networks are manually layered and only provide quiet dumb activation functions to "connect" to other neurons.
 The network being created by connections described here is way more advanced and dynamic.
 Layers are not hard coded.
 Instead there are dynamic [stages](stage.md) in which dynamic [strategies](strategy.md) are executed.
 There is no static [activation